kubeflow/website/content/en/docs/components/training/overview.md

 At the end of the ring all-reduce algorithm gradients are synchronized in every worker (`g1, g2, g3, g4`) and model is trained.

-You can define various distributed strategy supported by PyTorch in your training code (e.g. [PyTorch FSDP](https://pytorch.org/docs/stable/fsdp.html)), and Training Operator will set the appropriate environment variables for `torchrun`.
+You can define various distributed strategies supported by PyTorch in your training code (e.g. [PyTorch FSDP](https://pytorch.org/docs/stable/fsdp.html)), and Training Operator will set the appropriate environment variables for `torchrun`.